Ghous73ys/Microsploit/README.md

 # Microsploit

-a Simple tool and not very special  but this tool fast and easy create backdoor office exploitation using module metasploit packet.
+A Simple tool and not very special  but this tool fast and easy create backdoor office exploitation using module metasploit packet.
 Like Microsoft Office in windows or mac , Open Office in linux  , Macro attack , Buffer Overflow in word .
 Work in kali rolling , Parrot , Backbox .

 # Screenshot